Download Amsler Grid (PDF File)

 Progress in the medical and surgical management of choroidal neovascularization (CNV) has lead to renewed interest in the field of macular function self-assessment.
 Earlier intervention, when CNV lesion size is smaller and visual acuity is better, improves the patient's visual outcome following any of the currently employed treatments for neovascular age-related macular degeneration (AMD).
 Since first introduced around 1950, the Amsler grid has been the primary method of patient self-assessment of the central visual field.
 However, the sensitivity of the Amsler grid in detecting vision defects has been documented to be approximately 50%, suggesting that approximately half of the scotomas that may be present are not detected.
 This had led to a search for more sensitive means for patients to evaluate their central vision for changes associated with choroidal neovascularization.
 Recently, a number of promising new technologies have emerged that may be employed by patients to monitor their macular function.

 Antiangiogenic therapy has revolutionized the treatment of CNV.
 Today, many patients undergoing treatment for neovascular AMD will experience improvement in their vision.
-Ranibizumab (Lucentis) is the most widely used antiangiogenic drugs used in the treatment of AMD.
+Ranibizumab (Lucentis) is one of the most widely used antiangiogenic drugs for the treatment of AMD.
 It is an antibody fragment that inhibits the activity of vascular endothelial growth factor (VEGF).
 When injected intravitreally, ranibizumab is associated with arrested growth of and leakage from CNV.
 In the MARINA study, a randomized double-masked study of the effectiveness of ranibizumab in AMD, both mean visual acuity and mean visual function scores showed improvement at 12 and 24 months.
-Similar improvements have been reported from the VISION study for pegaptanib (Macugen), the other FDA-approved anti-VEGF medication.
+Similar improvements have been reported from the VISION study for pegaptanib (Macugen), another FDA-approved anti-VEGF medication.
 A recent systematic review of the literature found no statistically significant difference in the effectiveness of the two medications in halting the progression of neovascular AMD.
-A third VEGF inhibitor, bevacizumab (Avastin), is widely used off-label to treat neovascular AMD.
-There are currently no published randomized controlled trials documenting its effectiveness; however, numerous small case series with limited follow-up have been published.
-The currently available evidence suggests that Avastin is at least as effective as the other two drugs.
+A third VEGF inhibitor, bevacizumab (Avastin), is the most widely used drug employed in the treatment of neovascular AMD.
+It is not FDA-approved for the tretment of AMD, but is used "off label."
+The CATT study was a randomized controlled trial that compared the effectivness of Lucentis and Avastin.
+The study found no significant difference in the effectiveness of the two drugs.
+Aflibercept (Eylea) is the newest anti-VEGF drug that is used in the treatment of AMD.
+It has been shown to be as effective as the other agents, but has a longer duration of action so it does not need to be injected into the eye as frequently.

 Earlier intervention, when neovascular lesion size is smaller and visual acuity is better, will generally improve the final visual outcome of therapy.
 A recent subgroup analysis of 24-month data from the MARINA study found that the two important predictors of final visual acuity were initial visual acuity and CNV lesion size.
 Similar analysis of the VISION data found earlier detection and treatment improved the visual outcome of Macugen-treated patients.
 Treatment of neovascular AMD patients earlier in the course of their disease with antiangiogenic agents results in greater vision recovery and, ultimately, less permanent vision loss.
 The earlier in the disease process that a patient presents for care, the greater the odds of avoiding severe vision loss.